mouldit/mouldit/README.md

 </p>
 <h5>Override field(s)</h5>
 <p>
  This option is for when you want to perform additional manipulations on one or more fieldvalues.
 You select the field and select a new type.
 If the transformed value will be of the same type as the fieldvalue than you don't have to configure anything.
+When the Rest API is generated you can then code the transformation of the return field value using edgeQL.
 </p>
 <h5>Calculated field(s)</h5>
 <p>
  When you need extra fields you use the calculated field(s) option.
 You have to pass the CLI a name and a type.
 You can if you want give it a hardcoded value too.
-When you don't you will have to calculate it's value manually in the rest API when it is generated.
+When you don't you will have to calculate it's value manually in the rest API when it is generated, using edgeQL.
 </p>
 <h4>Mutations</h4>
 A mutation accepts a concept, a filter and a return query action as configuration parameters.
 Each of these is explained in detail in the section above.